mongodb/mongodb-kubernetes-operator/docs/x509-auth.md

    the following command and replace the `<namespace>` variable with the
    namespace:

+   **Note:**

+   The following command deploys a sample resource with X.509 enabled for both the MongoDB Agent and client authentication.
+It also creates a sample X.509 user and the certificate that the user can use to authenticate.

    ```
    helm upgrade --install community-operator mongodb/community-operator \
    --namespace <namespace> --set namespace=<namespace> --create-namespace \